About this podcast

 ABOUT THis Production

-Every month, making this podcast is a bootstrappin' labor of love (look, Mom, no ads!).
+Making this podcast is a bootstrappin' labor of love (look, Mom, we even sing our ads!)..
 Since Episode 4, it's been made in creative partnership with editor and audio producer, Juliet Hinely.
 Juliet has produced podcasts for Audible and immersive audio tours for Detour.
 She is also an artist, creating experiential site-specific narratives through sound, performance, and installation.
 She has an MFA in Art and Design from Stamps School of Art and Design and a BFA in Fiber from he Maryland Institute College of Art.
 Elaborating on the vestiges of forgotten historic places, she shuffles layers of time and perceptions of place.
 Rad, huh?

 about timing, people.